Southside High School (Fort Smith, Arkansas)

+Southside High School is a public high school located on Gary Street in Fort Smith in Arkansas, United States.
+Founded in 1963, it is a comprehensive school.
+As of 2025, the school had approximately 2 000 pupils enrolled, between the ages of 14 to 18.

+Governance

-Southside High School is a comprehensive public high school in Fort Smith, Arkansas, United States.
-Southside provides secondary education for students in grades 9 through 12 and is one of two public high schools in Fort Smith, the other being Northside High School, both of which are administered by the Fort Smith School District.
+Southside is one of two public high schools in Fort Smith, the other being Northside High School.
+Both are administered by the Fort Smith School District.

 The school is a three-time recipient of the National Blue Ribbon Schools Award of Excellence by the U.S. Department of Education (ED).

-The school was opened in 1963 and has had over 15,000 graduates.
-Since 1966, the school has been accredited by AdvancED, formerly North Central Association Commission on Accreditation and School Improvement.
-Southside was ranked 625th in Newsweek's Top 1,300 High Schools in the U.S. in 2008.
-In 2008, Southside was the recipient of "Best Practice School" by Arkansas Governor Mike Beebe.
-For the 2007-2008 school year, Southside received the Siemen's Award for Advanced Placement exam scores.
-Southside was in Newsweek's Top 1,000 High Schools in America for the 2009-2010 school year.

-Campus
+History

-The building was designed by Fort Smith architects Mott, Mobley, Horstman & Staton.
+The school was opened in 1963, with the main building was designed by Fort Smith architects Mott, Mobley, Horstman & Staton.
 It originally consisted of 44 classrooms in total and was continually expanded beginning in 1968.
+In 1966, the school was accredited by AdvancED, formerly North Central Association Commission on Accreditation and School Improvement.
+Since its opening, over 15 000 students have graduated from the school.